BlogH-01

 And, how do these individual trackers fit into your wellness program?

-Aside from simply tracking data, you can use wearables as a way to increase engagement.
+Aside from simply tracking data, you can use wearables to increase engagement.
 The devices can be used as an easy and practical way to create contests and games.
 For example, the first person to reach 10,000 steps every day for a week gets a certain prize.
-Any activity to bring out a little friendly competition between employees is great to help increase engagement.
+Any activity that brings out a little friendly competition between employees is great to help increase engagement.

-You can also use wearables alongside—or as—an incentive program.
-You could provide incentives for people who reach certain milestones as tracked by their fitness device.
+You can also use wearables alongside — or as — an incentive program.
+You could provide incentives for people who reach certain milestones as tracked by their fitness devices.
 You could also offer wearables as prizes for people who reach other milestones or wellness goals.
 Either way, working these fitness trackers into your incentive program is a great way to get people on board.

 But, what’s the benefit of using wearables at work?